Wyoming’s Cowboy Draw Exposed — Giddy-Up and Enjoy the Excellent Odds

 One of the game’s cool specifics is that a single ticket comes with 2 sets of numbers.
 Said in simple terms, you get two chances to win a prize with every ticket you buy.
 The game also has a minimum guaranteed jackpot – the amount can’t fall under the sum of 250,000 dollars.

 Is TheLotter legit and safe to play in Wyoming?
 Find out in our review

 How to Play Cowboy Draw?

 To play Cowboy Draw, choose 5 numbers from a pool of 45.
-Remember, each playslip gives you a chance to submit 2 sets of numbers.
+Remember, each payslip gives you a chance to submit 2 sets of numbers.
 For optimal chances, fill out both.
 The results from these 2 give you a bigger number of chances to win.

 Cowboy Draw tickets are sold at licensed retail venues throughout the state.
-You can either submit your own numbers or opt for the quick pick option.
+You can either submit your own numbers or opt for the quick-pick option.
 In the second instance, the numbers will be generated automatically and randomly for you.

 Prizes and Odds

 Cowboy Lotto has a minimum guaranteed jackpot of 250,000 dollars.
-If there’s no winner for the respective drawing, the sum will roll over towards the next one.
+If there’s no winner for the respective drawing, the sum will roll over toward the next one.
 The odds of winning the Cowboy Lotto jackpot are 1 in 610,879.75.

 |5||1 in 610,879.75|